Antidale/FreeAntiprise/Docker_Readme.md

 For the files, either change the names of them to those assumed values, or update the relevant steps in the `Dockerfile`.

 ## Running things
-a simple `docker compose up` should do all the magic.
+A simple `docker compose up` should do all the magic.
+Once that is done, you can navigate to http://127.0.0.1:8080/make to start generating seeds.
+GL HF!